X39/X39.Hosting.Modularization/ReadMe.md

   Every main module class is constructed by dependency injection, using `IServiceProvider`.
 It even supports nullable references so you do not have to ever worry about invalid "not null" references ever again.
+Additionally, every module also can offer services to other modules depending on it.